abalabokhin/NWNForBG/README.md

 * Gorion - for the provided night Beggar's Nest location image
 * Insomniator2 - for a great help with weidu adaptation and especially for the script that can generate weidu code to set string refs for binary files (cre, are, etc.)
 * megrimlock - for helping with proof-reading english tra files
-* p\_zombie - for testing and help with bp-bgt-worldmap adaptation
+* p\_zombie - for testing, help with bp-bgt-worldmap adaptation and preparing a dedicated map for NWN content
+* Apxu - for coding a component with a dedicated NWN content map
 * JohnBob - for helping with icons positins and some weidu coding
-* Roberciiik and Weigo - for changing bp-bgt-worldmap for this mod
+* Roberciiik and Weigo - for changing bp-bgt-worldmap for this mod and for the bp-bgt-worldmap mod itself
 * argent77 - for help with TIS files and useful weidu libraries
 * scheele - for testing, some ideas for the mod and help with proof-reading Russian texts
-* arcanecoast.ru - thanks to the whole community for the help with weidu modding and mod/assembly testing
+* arcanecoast.ru - thanks to the whole community for the help with weidu modding and mod/assembly testing, bug reporting, etc
-* gibberlings3.net - thanks to the whole community for the help with weidu modding
+* gibberlings3.net - thanks to the whole community for the help with weidu modding, testing, bug reporting, etc

 Languages
 ---------